Helping you find the right answers

 A loan from the Government’s Public Works Loan Board, via Liverpool City Council, is also one of the options being explored.

-The chosen funding solution will be finalised prior to the submission of a planning application.
+The funding solution will be chosen prior to the submission of a planning application.

 Would Liverpool City Council still benefit if Everton chose to finance the stadium privately?